Preparing for your Orientation program

 After you have reserved your orientation date, there will be a link on your confirmation page leading to the housing and meal reservation site.
 Full package information described below, meal only information available on the reservation website.

-Orientation Student Package (includes housing, 1 lunch, 1 dinner, 1 breakfast): $50
+Orientation Student Package (includes housing and one lunch, dinner and breakfast): $54

 Additional nights in the residence halls